lekhrajdinkar/02-spring/Kubernetes/beginner/05_helm-chart.md

 - https://helm.sh/docs/intro/quickstart/
 ---
 ## Intro
+- definition:
   - `template engine` for K8s manifest yml files.
   - `package manager` for Kubernetes.
-- benefit:
+- benefit/s:
   - simplifies the process of defining, installing, and managing Kubernetes applications.
   - reuse across env and clusters.
 - chart : collections of files that describe a `related set of Kubernetes resources`.